datarobot/datarobot-user-models/model_templates/proxy_model_azureml/README.md

 This sample proxy model illustrates how you can use custom model infrastructure as a proxy between the DataRobot MLOps platform and a remote model hosted in AzureML.

+> :warning: Proxy Models is currently a _Beta Feature_ that will need to be enabled by your administrator.

 ## Instructions

 First, you create a new _online endpoint_ in AzureML from a trained model.
 You should